FusionAuth/fusionauth-site/site/_posts/2020-06-03-user-registration-and-sign-in-with-laravel.md

 At this point, you should be able to access the `/register` route in your Laravel application and successfully register a new user in FusionAuth.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/welcome-screen-login.png" alt="The registration page for a Laravel application using FusionAuth." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/new-user-register.png" alt="The registration page for a Laravel application using FusionAuth." class="img-fluid bottom-cropped" figure=false %}

-{% include _callout-important.liquid content=
+{% include _callout-tip.liquid content=
-"If you get stuck at this point, remember to import the FusionAuth client into your controller - `use FusionAuth\FusionAuthClient;`"
+"Getting Errors at this point?
+One common mistake is forgetting to import the FusionAuth client into your controller - `use FusionAuth\FusionAuthClient;`"
 %}

 ##  Let's take a look at our progress

-No users have been added or registered yet!
+Previous to the registration step above, no new users had been added or registered yet.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/no-user-registration.png" alt="No users in our application yet!" class="img-fluid" figure=false %}